ajpelleg/wsi-cluster/README.md

 **Required**: Point extract_features.slurm to your desired .ckpt file

-Be sure of the following:
+Be sure of the following, edit lightly_scripts/extract_features.slurm as necessary:
  * Method must match the method used in training
  * Check DATA_DIR/IMAGE_FOLDER, this should match as well
  * OUTPUT_ROOT --> where embeddings should be stored